nguyenvhung9420/pls-flutter/README.md

 ## Instructions

-### Dataset upload
+### Dataset Upload

-1. After opening the app, press on the button "Add Dataset" on home screen.
+1. **Open the app** and tap the *"Add Dataset"* button on the home screen.
-2. You need to define whether your dataset (CSV) has delimiter as comma (,) or semicolon (;)
+2. **Specify the delimiter**: Choose whether your CSV dataset uses a *comma (,)* or *semicolon (;)* as the delimiter.
-3. Press on button Upload File to select a file from your storage to feed into the app.
+3. **Select and upload**: Tap the *"Upload File"* button to select and upload your CSV file from your device's storage.

-The app will notify you on how many rows and columns retrieved from your dataset.
-You can also preview the first ten rows of the dataset.
+The app will then display the number of rows and columns detected in your dataset.
+You can also preview the first ten rows of the data to verify the upload.

 ### Prepare Measurement and Structural models

+> [!TIP]
-If you are using the dataset "Corporate reputation data.csv" from the document, the app was automated to add Measurement and Structural models for your convenience.
+> If you are using the provided "Corporate Reputation Data.csv" dataset, the app automatically suggests initial Measurement and Structural models for your convenience.

-1. Scroll down on the Data Import screen until you see Measurement model section.
+1. Navigate to the Measurement Model: Scroll down to the Measurement Model section on the Data Import screen.
-2. Press on + button to start adding a new composite.
+Add a Composite: Tap the "+" button to create a new composite.
-3. A right drawer appears and allows you to edit the composite.
-(Please strongly rely on this document know how to make and understand a 'composite').
+Edit Composite: A drawer will appear on the right side of the screen, allowing you to edit the composite details.
+Please refer to [link to document] for detailed information on creating and understanding composites.
-4. Press on Save button to save the composite.
-It should also appear in the list under Measurement model section
+Save Composite: Tap "Save" to save the edited composite.
+The saved composite will appear in the list under the Measurement Model section.
-5. If you want to delete a composite, press on it again and you will find Delete button at the bottom of the drawer
+Delete Composite: To delete a composite, tap on it again, and the "Delete" button will appear at the bottom of the drawer.

-Do the same set up steps for Structural model.
+Repeat these steps to define the Structural Model.

+Path Weighting:

-You can decide to use 'path weighting' to estimate the PLS model.
-For more details, see here.
+You can choose to use "path weighting" to estimate the PLS model.
+For more information on path weighting, please refer to [link to document].

 ### Save the Measurement and Structural models